thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/high-availability/_index.md

 draft: false
 ---

 Out of the box Prometheus does not have any concept of high availability or redundancy.
-Prometheus itself may be a mature and reliable product but not everything is foolproof and you should always plan for *when* a Kubernetes worker node fails, not *if* it fails!
+Prometheus itself may be a mature and reliable product but not everything is foolproof and you should always plan for *when* a Kubernetes worker node fails, not *if* it fails, and therefore we must be able to tolerate a Prometheus Pod restarting from time to time.
 Before we look at Thanos, lets see how we could tackle this problem with just Kubernetes & Prometheus.

 ## High Availability with Kubernetes

 Earlier in this chapter we used the Prometheus Operator to launch a single instance of Prometheus within Kubernetes.
-To avoid the scenario of losing metrics should a node fail and the metrics no longer being available, either permanently or for a short duration of time, we can run a second instance of Prometheus.
-Each instance of Prometheus will run independantly and each have the same configuration as set by the Prometheus Operator.
+To avoid the scenario of metrics being unavailable, either permanently or for a short duration of time, we can run a second instance of Prometheus.
+Each instance of Prometheus will run independent of the other, however each still have the same configuration as set by the Prometheus Operator.
 Essentially, two copies of target metrics will be scraped, as shown below:

 ![Two Prometheus Instances](/prometheus/using-thanos/high-availability/images/multiple-prometheus.png?classes=shadow&width=30pc)